davenquinn/xenoliths/paper/text/figure-captions.md

 creation.
 Colors are by sample.

 ##ree_temperatures

-(a) Per-element equilibrium temperatures for
-REE thermometry of xenolith samples.
-Horizontal lines represent a projection of the best-fitting line representing the equilibrium temperature for each sample.
-Data points far from the
-horizontal line signify disequilibrium between pyroxene phases, and those outliers plotted with open circles are excluded from the fit.
-(b) Best-fitting REE temperatures for each sample with Gaussian error bounds, plotted against a kernel density distribution of TA98 temperatures.
+REE thermometry of xenolith samples. (a) Per-element equilibrium temperatures with projection of best-fitting sample temperature as horizontal lines for each sample.
+Data points far from the horizontal line signify disequilibrium between pyroxene phases, and those outliers plotted with open circles are excluded from the fit. (b) Best-fitting REE temperatures for each sample with Gaussian error bounds, plotted against a kernel density distribution of TA98 temperatures.
 Joint error distributions are created using a Monte Carlo approach for both error distributions.
 This approach shows significant disequilibrium in Eu and across LREE for sample CK-4.
 The samples can be grouped into two temperature cohorts, with all samples, especially the low-temperature group, agreeing well with the TA98 thermometer.
 Colors are by sample.

 ##temp_comparisons